SocketWrench is a general purpose TCP/IP component which makes it easy to add Internet functionality to your software.

 The SocketWrench Library includes a general purpose TCP/IP library that can be used with virtually any programming language to create client and server applications.
 It provides an interface that is much easier to use than the standard Windows Sockets API, and includes integrated support for secure connections using TLS 1.2.

 The Library Edition provides C++ classes, along with function declarations and constants for a variety of other languages, such as Visual Basic, Object Pascal (Delphi) and PowerBASIC.

-The SocketWrench libraries are high performance libraries with no external dependencies, and do not require COM registration.
+SocketWrench provides high performance libraries with no external dependencies, and does not require COM registration.
 You can simply install them in the same folder with your application executable, without worrying about compatibility with other third-party libraries or additional redistribution requirements.